Income Summary Definition

 Step 1 – Closing of Revenue Accounts

 Revenue accounts always have credit balances; at the end of the accounting period, all the revenue accounts will be closed by transferring the credit balance to income summary this will be done by debiting the revenue accounts and crediting the income summary account.
-After passing this entry all revenue accounts balance will become zero.
+After passing this entry all revenue accounts will become zero.

 Step 2 – Closing of Expense Accounts

-Expenses account always have debit balances; at the end of the accounting period all the expenses accounts will be closed by transferring the debit balance to income summary and this will be done by crediting the expenses account and debiting the income summary account.
+Expenses account always have debit balances; at the end of the accounting period all the expenses accounts will be closed by transferring the debit to income summary and this will be done by crediting the expenses account and debiting the income summary account.
 After passing this entry all expense accounts balance will become zero.

 Step 3 – Finalizing the Income Summary Account